aurorascharff/rsc-workshop/STEPS.md

 - Har noen brukt pages router?
 - Pages router: you created API endpoints and used for example trpc
 - Type safety and creates a hidden api-endpoint
-- Excalidraw: "use server" mutateData.ts, back to the server
+- Excalidraw: "use server", a react 19 directive, mutateData.ts, back to the server
 - Show in code mutdateData getcontact[0].id, use in ClientComponent alert, show error then no error
 - Show type safety RPC
 - Not recommended for data fetching unless specific use cases such as infinite scroll